jiamingluuu/notes/database/cmu/03-DatabaseStorage.md

 location in the database.
 - File id, page id, slot number...
 - Application should never rely on these IDs to mean anything.

+When insert a new tuple:
+- Check page directory to find a page with a free slot.
+- Retrieve the page from disk.
+- Check slot array to find empty space in page that will fit.

+Update an existing tuple using its record id:
+- Check page directory to find location of page.
+- Retrieve the page from disk.
+- Find offset in page using slot array.
+- If new data fits, overwrite existing data, otherwise mark existing tuple as deleted and insert a new version in a different page.

+Problems with tuple-oriented storage:
+- Fragmentation: Pages are not fully utilized.
+- Useless Disk IO: DBMS must fetch the entire to update on tuple.
+- Random Disk IO: Worse case scenario when updating multiple tuple is that each tuple is on a separate page.

+### Log-Structured Storage
+As the application makes changes to the database, the DBMS appends log records to the end of the file without checking previous log records.

+Write and delete operation is simply appends the log with a key/value pair.
+## Index-Organized Storage
+## Data Representation